uscensusbureau/recon_replication/README.md

 The reconstruction software uses SQL, via MySQL, to manage the workload across the AWS cluster.
 Replicators should follow instructions for [creating a MySQL server](https://dev.mysql.com/doc/mysql-getting-started/en/).
-The instructions below will assume that replicators are installing MySQL on the master node of the AWS EMR cluster, but replicators may choose to have a dedicated AWS EMR or EC2 instance for the MySQL server if they prefer.
+The instructions below will assume that replicators are installing MySQL on the master node of the AWS cluster, but replicators may choose to have a dedicated AWS EMR or EC2 instance for the MySQL server if they prefer.